Biden hits the campaign trail after negative test for COVID-19 | Politics

 Biden hits the campaign trail after negative test for COVID-19

-Democratic presidential candidate Joe Biden headed to the battleground state of Michigan to resume campaigning on Friday after testing negative for COVID-19, hours after President Donald Trump was sidelined by contracting the virus.
-Biden, who met in a one-on-one debate with Trump on Tuesday, left his home in Delaware to travel to Grand Rapids, Michigan, for a campaign event after he and his wife Jill tested negative for coronavirus.
+Democratic presidential candidate Joe Biden said President Donald Trump's coronavirus diagnosis is a "bracing reminder" that the pandemic needs to be taken seriously, as he campaigned on Friday in the battleground state of Michigan.
+Speaking at a union hall in Grand Rapids hours after testing negative twice for the coronavirus, Biden said he and his wife, Jill Biden, were praying that Trump and the first lady, Melania Trump, had a swift and full recovery.

+But Biden also urged all Americans to wear masks to slow the spread of the disease.
+He implicitly criticized the Republican president, who has played down the deadliness of the virus, frequently eschews masks, and has held huge campaign rallies with little social distancing.
+"Be patriotic," Biden said.
+"It's not about being a tough guy.
+It's about doing your part."

-The diagnosis of Trump, who is experiencing mild symptoms and will be off the trail indefinitely while isolating at the White House, brings the coronavirus back in the spotlight little more than four weeks before the November election.
-It is likely to reinforce Biden's message about Trump's failed response to the disease, which has killed more than 200,000 people in the United States, and undermine the president's argument that the end of the pandemic is in sight.
+The diagnosis of Trump, who is experiencing mild symptoms and will be off the trail indefinitely while isolating at the White House, brings the coronavirus back into the spotlight a little more than four weeks before the Nov.
+3 election.

-Polls show voters trust Biden to handle the coronavirus more than Trump, who has pushed for a quicker reopening of the economy and schools, rarely wears a mask and has held large campaign rallies with little social distancing.
-"It's hard to say 'it's under control' when you fall victim to it," said Democratic strategist Chris Kofinis.
-"If we are talking about the pandemic for the next four weeks, Donald Trump loses."

-Biden wished Trump well earlier on Friday on Twitter.
-But in announcing his negative test he also reinforced his message about the need for precautions against the virus.
-"I'm happy to report that Jill and I have tested negative for COVID," Biden said on Twitter.
-"Thank you to everyone for your messages of concern.
-I hope this serves as a reminder: wear a mask, keep social distance, and wash your hands."

 - READ MORE ON: